Building a Real-Time Chat Application with Socket.IO and Electron: From Web to Desktop

 npm install electron --save-dev

-Step 2: Create the Electron Main File
+Create the Electron Main File

-Create a new file called `main.js` for Electron:
+Create a new file called main.js

 const { app, BrowserWindow } = require('electron');